 Every Friday we invite you and your homeschool students to learn about a different group of North American birds in your recommended bird guide.
-It’s a great way to add a few minutes of informal science, geography, natural history, and imagination to your homeschool schedule throughout the year.
+It’s a great way to add a few minutes of science, geography, natural history, and imagination to your homeschool schedule throughout the year.

 This week’s birds are (once again) the Sandpipers (pages 124–161).
 Usually we cover one or two different families each week, but we’re spreading the Sandpipers out over two weeks because there are so many of them: about 94 species around the world and 66 in North America.